jorgegomzar/bbObsidian-Public/Atlas/Notes/Ideas/Project Zomboid server with monitorization.md

 > ```

 - Copy [[pzlsm.cfg]] to `/home/steam/pz1/config/pzlsm.cfg`
+	- Update `SERVER_NAME` with your desired server name
 	- Update `FIRST_RUN_ADMIN_PASSWORD` with your desired admin password
 - Start the server once to generate all configurations for the PZ server `./server.sh start`
 	- Monitor with `screen -R`